yarrumevets/digiful-customer/README.md

 ## Features

-- Captures customer checkout for digital products purchased on Shopify stores that have installed the dijiful app.
+- Captures customer checkout for digital products purchased on Shopify stores that have installed the digiful app.
 - Send an email/SMS to customers with a link to the download page for the digital products they purchased
 - Verifies customers via a hash lookup for an oder and serverse up a file via a signed url to an S3 bucket
 - Captures various stats that cannot be gathered in Shopify directly.
 (TBD)